TianpeiLuke/InsightData_twitter-hashtag-graph/README.md

 This is for Insight Data Challenge.
 Created by Tianpei Xie.

 ## Overview
 I implemented two methods.
-The naive implementation `average\_degree\_naive.py` and the hash-table implemenation `average\_degree\_hash.py`.
+The naive implementation `average_degree_naive.py` and the hash-table implemenation `average_degree_hash.py` under `./src` directory.

 Please run `bash ./run.sh` in root directory to test the performance.
 I included the `./tweet_input/example.txt`, which contains the graph according to the provided demo.

 ### Naive implementation
 The naive implementation computes the total number of degrees as the twice of the total number of the edges.
-Since all hashtags in a tweet form a complete graph, it uses the 'edge\_update' function to compute the size of edges in an union of $n$ complete graphs.
+Since all hashtags in a tweet form a complete graph, it uses the `edge_update` function to compute the size of edges in an union of $n$ complete graphs.
 This function uses the inclusion-exclusion principle to compute the union of n graphs as the union of new graph and the existing graph.
 It requies recursively compute the intersection of new graph with each graph formed by the previous hashtags

 It uses the fact that the intersection of $n$ complete graphs is a complete graph with node as the intersection of all nodes.
 And the number of edges for a complete graph is $p(p-1)/2$ for $p$ as the number of nodes.
 The algorithm is implemented naively using the recursion.
 The complexity is exponential in size of tweets within the window